DrAcula27/spaceBattle/README.md

   <li>If the ship survives, it attacks you (update your ship in html).</li>
   <li>If you survive, you attack the ship again.</li>
   <li>If it survives, it attacks you again … etc.</li>
-  <li>If you destroy the ship, you have the option to attack the next ship or to retreat (ship destroyed in html).</li>
-  <li>If you retreat, the game is over, perhaps leaving the game open for further developments or options.</li>
   <li>You win the game if you destroy all of the aliens.</li>
   <li>You lose the game if you are destroyed.</li>
 </ol>